fireblocks/ncw-eddsa-signing/README.md

 # NCW - Example of signing EdDSA Transactions

-This repo aims to provide a compact way to perform signatures fore Fireblocks EdDSA extended keys.
+This repo aims to provide a compact way to perform signatures for Fireblocks EdDSA extended keys.

 ## Limitations